Every professional displayed on Counselling Directory has been independently

 Trained at Northern Guild Psychotherapy and Counselling.
 Hold Diploma in Psychotherapeutic Counselling (BACP accredited).

-Three years working with adults as a professional counsellor.
+Four years working with adults as a professional counsellor.
 Registered Member of the British Association for Counsellors and Psychotherapists (BACP)

 Areas of counselling I deal with

-I work on weekdays, last appointment 6.30pm.
+I work on Mondays and Wednesdays, last appointment 5pm.